 The College of Engineering is partnered with U.S. Special Operations Command and the Doolittle Institute at SOFWERX to craft a highly innovative environment that includes student interns, faculty fellows and emerging research in small satellite, unmanned aerial systems, cybersecurity, resilient communications and other key areas that support the SOCOM mission.
 Our partnership is characterized by speed and agility — key attributes of a robust solutions-focused initiative with energetic creativity and innovation.

 The center works with patients throughout Florida and locally at the Haley Veterans Hospital.
-The Mini Circuits Design for X Laboratory is a unique, collaborative maker space for students to pursue meaningful multidisciplinary engineering projects that move ideas from design to prototype.
-The Institute of Applied Engineering is partnering with government organizations to perform research in autonomous systems, human performance enhancement, cybersecurity and electromagnetic spectrum security, transporation and energy infrastructure and large scale data analytics and operations research.
+The Mini-Circuits Design for X Laboratory is a unique, collaborative maker space for students to pursue meaningful multidisciplinary engineering projects that move ideas from design to prototype.
+The Institute of Applied Engineering is partnering with government organizations to perform research in autonomous systems, human performance enhancement, cybersecurity, electromagnetic spectrum security, transportation and energy infrastructure and large scale data analytics and operations research.

 The USF College of Engineering is uniquely positioned as a key member of a vibrant preeminent research university to provide both engineering solutions and well-educated engineers and innovators to the Tampa Bay area.